thomasokken/free42/pocketpc/README.txt

 seems to be 240x268.
 TODO: get Christoph Giesselink's Emu42/PocketPC source code, plus all the skins I can find for it.
 If nothing else, those materials should provide a good starting point for my PPC adventure.
+UPDATE: The skins from C.G.'s web site confirm: usable area is 240x268, or 480x536 on high-resolution devices.

 ========================================================================
        Windows CE APPLICATION : Free42